 - 1. Completion of four Spanish courses at the 200-level or above. - 2.
-Additional requirements and things to note:
+Additional requirements and things to note: - a.

-a.
 Certain requirements for the minor may be met through an approved study abroad program.
 (Back to ToC)

-8.33.
+9.34.
 Studio Art

-B.A. in Studio Art Minor in Studio Art (TU)
+B.A. in Studio ArtB.A. in Studio Art with a Concentration in Medical and Scientific IllustrationMinor in Studio Art (TU)